mattiasflodin/reckless/doc/manual.md

 roughly equivalent to <code>printf</code> for native types.
 There is no need to end the string with a newline as <code>write</code> always writes each string on a separate line.
-This behavior is mostly to avoid spending CPU cycles on analyzing and splitting the output to insert the header fields at the beginning of each new line, but also to make logging simpler for the caller.</td></tr>
+This behavior is mostly to avoid spending CPU cycles on splitting the output to insert the header fields at the beginning of each new line, but also to make logging simpler for the caller.</td></tr>
 <tr><td><code>args</code></td><td>Data to print.
 For each argument,